Pendulum (mechanics)

 Animation of a pendulum showing the velocity and acceleration vectors.

-A pendulum is a body suspended from a fixed support such that it freely swings back and forth under the influence of gravity.
+A pendulum is a body suspended from a fixed support that freely swings back and forth under the influence of gravity.
 When a pendulum is displaced sideways from its resting, equilibrium position, it is subject to a restoring force due to gravity that will accelerate it back towards the equilibrium position.
 When released, the restoring force acting on the pendulum's mass causes it to oscillate about the equilibrium position, swinging it back and forth.
 The mathematics of pendulums are in general quite complicated.
 Simplifying assumptions can be made, which in the case of a simple pendulum allow the equations of motion to be solved analytically for small-angle oscillations.

 Simple gravity pendulum

 A simple gravity pendulum is an idealized mathematical model of a real pendulum.
 It is a weight (or bob) on the end of a massless cord suspended from a pivot, without friction.
 Since in the model there is no frictional energy loss, when given an initial displacement it swings back and forth with a constant amplitude.
 The model is based on the assumptions: